 Step 1: Raw Conversion

 Set the white balance to about 4000K if you haven’t already done so before exposing.
 This will create an overly blue image, with some turquoise in between the dark blues and green highlights which I personally quite like.
-Turn on noise reduction and drag the amount to about a quarter on the length of the slider.
+Turn on noise reduction and drag the amount to about a quarter of the length of the slider.
 More than half if you shot your image at ISO 6400.
 Rotate your image if your horizon is not level and raise the shadows to allow some detail (but not much) into the frame.
 Lower the highlights if your photo is slightly over-exposed.
 Raise the whites when you have underexposed the image, followed by an increase in exposure.
 Doing this will make your highlights stand out more than just raising the exposure.
 In any case, keep an eye on the histogram.
 Don’t blow out the aurora!
 Slight highlight clipping in the stars is ok.

 If your exposure looks somewhat like this after Raw conversion, you have all the data you need for post-processing.
 Note that the sidelight on the shells and rocks in the foreground is coming from the full moon rising to the left of me in this image.